-The Master of Arts is an academic degree offered in cooperation with the member schools and Centers of the GTU.
+The Master of Arts is an academic degree offered by the Graduate Theological Union in cooperation with its member schools and centers.
 The program provides ecumenical and interreligious learning opportunities, and students have access to courses offered throughout the consortium, and many courses at UC Berkeley.

 The MA student is required to affiliate with a member school, or a participating academic center or institute.
 The primary academic base for the MA is the school of affiliation, chosen according to study interests and/or denominational ties.
 Students select a specific academic concentration as the focus of their MA work.

 Applicants to the GTU Common MA program must have completed a bachelor’s degree from an accredited institution by the time they intend to enroll in the program.

 Application Deadlines & Instructions